 The objective is to provide students, employers, and education providers with credible, transparent, up-to-date information about the meaning and value of credentials.

-Millions more Americans need the knowledge and skills that can only be obtained through post high school learning.
-They also need credentials that make that learning transparent to employers, to education providers, and to themselves.
+Millions more adults need the knowledge and skills that can only be obtained through education and training after high school.
+They also need credentials that make learning outcomes transparent to employers, to education providers, and to themselves.

-Unfortunately, the meaning of many current credentials is not transparent to those who need to understand them.
-Because credentials link people to jobs, connect educational programs, and define career pathways, the need for credential transparency is particularly acute for today’s students— racial and ethnic minorities, low-income students, adult learners, and first-generation students—who face even greater challenges navigating the complex and ever-changing credentialing landscape.
+The meaning of many credentials is not clear to the people who need to understand them most.
+Because credentials link people to jobs, connect people to other educational programs, and define career pathways, the need for credential transparency is particularly important for today’s student who face even greater challenges navigating the complex and ever-changing credentialing landscape.

-Lumina is working with a wide range of partners to develop new approaches to bring greater transparency to both degrees and non-degree credentials.
-The goal is to provide employers, education providers, and learners with credible, transparent, up-to-date information on the meaning and value of credentials beyond high school.
-This work includes development of new, national standards and platforms under development by the Credential Engine, as well as new ways for individual learners to organize and present documented and validated knowledge and skills to employers and education providers.
-These emerging approaches offer new ways to expand postsecondary opportunity and increase attainment through clearer linkages between credentials and careers; smoother transitions between education providers; and innovative, exible pathways for all kinds of learners.
+Lumina is working with a wide range of partners to develop approaches that will bring greater transparency to degrees and other credentials.
+Such clarity will give employers, education providers, and students credible, transparent, up-to-date information about the meaning and value of credentials beyond the high school diploma.
+Our work includes supporting the development of national standards and platforms such as Credential Engine, as well as ways for adults to organize and present validated knowledge and skills to employers and education providers.
+These emerging approaches can expand opportunity and increase education attainment by clarifying the relationships among credentials and careers; ensuring smoother transitions among education providers for students; and building innovative, flexible pathways for all kinds of learners.